-The western tower was erected as an integral part of the whole building, as evidenced by the uniform wall thread, as well as the circular, profiled plinth.
-At its western elevation was the main entrance portal.
-It led to a spacious porch, which was then passed under a wide-open arch to the interior of the temple.
-In the southern elevation of the base of the tower was another portal, which was the entrance to a series of steep and narrow stairs made in the thickness of the wall, leading to the upper floors of the tower and the attic of the nave.
+The interior of the tower (7 x 12 meters) was separated by beam ceilings embedded in openings in the wall.
+In its western façade, in the ground floor, there was the main entrance portal.
+It led to a wide porch, from which you went under a wide pointed arcade to the interior of the nave.
+In the southern façade of the base of the tower there was another portal, which was the entrance to a series of steep and narrow stairs made in the thickness of the wall, leading to the upper floors of the tower and to the attic of the nave.
 This portal was set about 1.3 meters above the ground, so wooden stairs or a ladder had to lead to it.

 The pointed northern portal without orders and the southern, stepped one, led directly to the nave (21 x 12 meters), as well as the western one, made of carefully worked granite blocks.
 The original number and arrangement of windows is difficult to determine, as it have been rebuilt.
 Certainly, it had a narrow, ogival jambs and a sloping window sill.
 They were made of quares and granite blocks.
 The eastern façade was the most ornamental.
 There were three narrow windows made of precisely worked quares and granite blocks.
 A similar pattern had brick blendes decorating the gable.
 The interior of the nave was covered with a timber beam ceiling and a gable roof.

 Today, the church is in the state of a ruin, unfortunately badly neglected, with the preserved perimeter walls, the eastern gable and the partially collapsed tower.
 The area of the monument is heavily overgrown with vegetation, which exposes this valuable building to further degradation.
 The windows of the church were transformed in the early modern period, although a relic of the original opening has been preserved in the center of the eastern façade.
 On the other hand, simple but high-quality portals have survived.